-- Check the marine water bearing [2] and bearing sleeve [4] for wear or severe scoring and if necessary replace.
-Refer to Section 8.6.1 Jet Unit Servicing Details Item No16 h).
-Also refer to Section 9.7.1 Impeller Checking for Wear.
-Replace automatically if the impeller has just been built up and the wear ring has been replaced. - 2.
+- 1. Check the marine water bearing [2] and marine water bearing sleeve [4] for wear or severe scoring and if necessary replace.
+Refer to Section 8.5"Servicing Details, Item 12.g.
+Replace the marine water bearing [2] and marine water bearing sleeve [4] automatically if the impeller has just been built up and the wear ring has been replaced. - 2.
 Use an internal extractor to pull the marine water bearing [2] from the tailpipe. - 3.
 Apply grease to the tailpipe bore before inserting a new marine water bearing but ensure that grease is kept away from the rubber bearing surfaces. - 4.
-When pressing in the new marine water bearing, use a wooden block under the nose of the tailpipe to take the load.
+When pressing in the new marine water bearing, use a wooden block under the nose of the tailpipe to take the load. - 5.
+Press in the new marine bearing.